-Yes.
-Any info you have regarding previous treatment for a particular problem would assist the JOI physician in his/her development of your treatment plan.
-Medical records, such as office notes, X-rays, and lab reports allow your JOI physician to make a more informed decision about your treatment, a well as give insight to the historical progression of your medical problem.
+The quick answer is yes.
+Any information you have regarding previous treatment for a particular problem would assist the JOI physician in his/her development of your treatment plan.
+Medical records, such as office notes, X-rays, and lab reports allow your JOI physician to learn more about your condition.
+As well as give insight to the historical progression of your medical problem.
 Most physician offices will furnish medical records upon request.

 2. When scheduling an appointment at one of the JOI physician office locations, do I have to have a referral from my primary care physician?

 Each individual healthcare plan has very specific guidelines regarding referrals to specialists.
 JOI currently participates in over 140 health plans.
-We make every effort to assist you in the procurement of insurance referrals; however, it is ultimately your responsibility to ensure a referral is provided for each physician visit.
+We make every effort to assist you in the procurement of insurance referrals.
+However, it is ultimately your responsibility to ensure a referral is available for each physician visit.

 3. What is JOI’s policy on calling in prescription refills after business hours?

 For your protection, JOI’s policy is that all medication refills be handled during the course of the business day when your physician has access to your chart.
 This allows your physician to check for drug allergies, as well as other medications you may be taking.
 Therefore, preventing the potential for drug interaction.
 However, there are exceptions that may require a prescription after business hours.
 One exception could be for surgical patients.
 We encourage you to monitor your medical supply and allow a minimum of 24-hours for prescription refills at your pharmacy.

 JOI Rehab Frequently Asked Questions